 - Deborah Pontzer (ex officio), Economic Development Workforce Specialist, Congressman Glenn Thompson’s office

-- Meredith Hill (ex officio), PA Wilds Director, PA Dept. of Conservation & Natural Resources
+- Meredith Hill (ex officio), PA DCNR Director of the PA Wilds and Conservation Landscape Program

 Download our Board of Directors Application Form